-6.1 All applications from the Synod (which is ultimately responsible for securing the funding of the post, should come to the Accreditation sub-committee.

-- 6.2 The Synod will be invited to do a presentation to the ASC at it's next available meeting, normally on Zoom. - 6.3 If successful the post may be advertised on the Synod Moderator's List in the usual way. - 6.4 It should be noted that any successful application for a post should first be offered to stipendiary ministers on the URC roll.
-A request for it to be opened up to ministers from sister churches (ie a member of Churches Together in Britain and Ireland, the Disciples Ecumenical Consultative Council, the Council for World Mission or the World Communion of Reformed Churches) or lay people will normally not be considered unless it has been advertised for a URC minister for six months and no one suitable has been found; - 6.5 In order to evaluate the mission of the post the Accreditations sub-committee will conduct regular reviews: - a) an initial review after six months in post conducted by the ASC - b) a mini review after 24 months conducted by the ASC - c) after 5.5 years of the post, the Synod will be asked to create a small first-term Review Group whose task will be to undertake a major review of the post in all aspects of its life.
+- 8.1 All applications from the Synod (which is ultimately responsible for securing the funding of the post, should come to the ASC. - 8.2 The Synod will be invited to do a presentation to the ASC at its next available meeting, normally on Zoom. - 8.3 If successful, the post may be advertised on the Synod Moderator's List in the usual way. - 8.4 It should be noted that any successful application for a post should first be offered to stipendiary ministers on the URC roll.
+A request for it to be opened up to ministers/pioneers from sister churches (ie a member of Churches Together in Britain and Ireland, the Disciples Ecumenical Consultative Council, the Council for World Mission or the World Communion of Reformed Churches) or lay people will normally not be considered unless it has been advertised for a URC minister for six months and no one suitable has been found. - 8.5 In order to evaluate the mission of the post the ASC will conduct regular reviews with the postholder and Synod through a member of the ASC as contact person. - a) an initial review after six months in post conducted by the ASC - b) a mini review after 24 months, conducted by the ASC. - c) after 5.5 years of the post, the Synod will be asked to create a small first term Review Group whose task will be to undertake a major review of the post in all aspects of its life.
 The Review Group should be independent of the post and will be supplied with a list of relevant questions to ask.
 They will meet a wide range of people connected with the post and project and after deliberation, will recommend either a second term of accreditation, or not.
-While this may seem a little premature, if the post is not to continue, personnel, funding and other matters will need to be taken care of from the beginning of the seventh year. - d) annual reports from the Pioneer Advocate agreed by the post holder will be sent to the Ministries PA in December of each year. - e) If a second Term is accredited, further reviews and an end-of-term report will be expected. - 6.6 Posts are for seven years in the first instance, with the possibility for a five year extension.
+While this may seem a little premature, if the post is not to continue, personnel, funding and other matters will need to be taken care of from the beginning of the seventh year. - d) annual reports from the Pioneer Advocate agreed by the post holder will be sent to the Ministries PA in December of each year. - e) If a second term is accredited, further reviews and an End-of-Term report will be expected. - 8.6 Posts are for seven years in the first instance, with the possibility for a five year extension.

-7. The role of the Pioneer Advocate
+9. The role of the Pioneer Advocate

 Local pioneer advocates are key people for the future of the church.
-They are the person who is committed to equality between the traditional and new expressions of Church where previously the weight of status and resources is still heavily tipped in favour of inherited structures.
+They are the person who is committed to equality between the traditional and new expressions of church where previously the weight of status and resources is still heavily tipped in favour of inherited structures.

 What does local pioneer advocacy look like in practice?
-A Pioneer advocate is:
+A Pioneer Advocate is:

-- committed to be in good relationship with the pioneer minister and traditional church and its denominational structures - seeks to support and resource the pioneer minister through the influencing of Synod structures - supports the work of the pioneer acting in a supervisory capacity on behalf of the Synod whilst being the bridge between the pioneer and the Synod - understands the principles of pioneering - has some knowledge of the local context.
+- committed to be in good relationship with the pioneer minister and traditional church and its denominational structures; - seeks to support and resource the pioneer minister through the influencing of Synod structures; - supports the work of the pioneer acting in a supervisory capacity on behalf of the Synod whilst being the bridge between the pioneer and the Synod; - understands the principles of pioneering; - has some knowledge of the local context.